The 10 Commandments of Cooking with a Wok

-If you’re the kind of person who loves stir fries and foods cooked in a wok, then it’s important to make sure that you’re getting the most value out of your favourite cooking utensil.
+If you’re the kind of person who loves stir-fries and foods cooked in a wok, then it’s important to make sure that you’re getting the most value out of your favorite cooking utensil.
 There are plenty of homeowners who have a Wok of their own in their kitchen cupboard, but when the time comes to using this tool, they’re often left at a loss.
 Here are your 10 commandments for wok cooking to ensure that you get excellent results every time.

 1. Thou Shalt Choose the Right Oil

 Speaking of seasoning your wok, the last thing you want is to ruin your recipe with a low-quality oil.
 Remember that woks work best with a high smoking point, which means that groundnut oils are generally very good for this kind of cooking.
 Stick to something like canola oil for an excellent outcome every time.